 How should companies face a tax audit or tax inspection in Spain?

-Whatever the reason for the tax audit, it is important that the company is aware of the measures to be taken to deal with the audit and to determine its scope.
+Whatever the reason for the tax audit is, it is important that the company is aware of the measures to be taken to deal with the audit and to determine its scope.

 Hardly any other field of law is as complicated as the subject of taxes.
 That’s why only a few companies survive a tax audit without additional payment.
 Only if you are well prepared you can face the deadline calmly.